jam53/Jam54_Launcher/Documentation/Adding&UpdatingApplications.md

 > Each subfolder then contains all the binaries for that application
 > \+ a file called `EntryPoint.txt`.
 This file contains one line and points to the executable of the app.
 > \+ a file called `Hashes.txt`.
 This file contains all the hashes for the binaries of that application.
 > \+ a file called `Split.txt`, which may or may not be empty.
 It contains the path to files that were bigger than a certain amount in megabytes and that have been split into smaller chunks.
 > > We split files that are larger than 99MBs into smaller chunks in order to stay below the 100MB size limit that GitHub imposes.
 (We host the binaries of the applications using GitHub pages)
 >
+> \+ a folder called `Deltas`, this folder contains all of the deltas generated between the latest version and all other versions of the app.
+These deltas are stored as zip files following the naming convention below.
+Finally this folder also contains a file `Sizes.properties` which contains the size of the zips in bytes.
+> - a.b.c-x.y.z.zip
+>   - a.b.c is the previous version of the app
+>   - x.y.z is the current version of the app
+>
 > This makes it so that when we want to download a specific file of a given application.
 We can do that by going visiting the following url: `base url` + `subfolder (a number representing the applicationId)` + `path to file`